 Graduands include only those whose degrees, diplomas, or certificates have been approved and who have no outstanding accounts with the College.
 The list of graduands is compiled and maintained by the Registrar’s Office.

 The graduands process as a discrete group, sit in an area reserved for graduands, and proceed to the platform to have their credential conferred under the guidance of the Marshals of the Graduands.
 Unless a graduand can demonstrate a special need (e.g. service dog), no one except approved graduands will process and sit with the graduands, or appear on the platform for conferral.

 Guest seating at Convocation is open to the general public subject to availability of seats within prescribed safety limits of the venue.
 However, the first priority for guest seating is assigned to invited guests of Camosun College graduands.

 The Platform Party includes the Registrar, the President, the Chair of the Board of Governors, Deans, Vice-Presidents, and all those distinguished guests invited to Convocation by the President.
 The Platform Party processes as a discrete group and sits according to a seating plan in a reserved area of the platform.

 Academic Staff Party

 The Academic Staff Party is restricted to current and retired faculty members.
 The Academic Staff process as a discrete group and sit on the platform.

-Bachelor’s degree graduands wear a blue gown.
+Bachelor’s degree graduands wear a black gown.